WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): General Conclusion

-This paper formulates hallucination in large language models (LLMs) as an inevitable phenomenon arising from their underlying mathematical structure, and presents a theoretical framework to suppress this issue by introducing a DFT-based Semantic Concept Hierarchy Structure (SCHS) into the embedding space.
+This paper formulates hallucination in LLMs as an inevitable phenomenon arising from their mathematical structure, and presents a theoretical framework that suppresses this problem by introducing a DFT-based Semantic Conceptual Hierarchy Structure (SCHS) into the embedding space.

-In particular, the demonstration that the reduction from 24,576 dimensions to 3,000 dimensions is justified by cumulative energy analysis based on Zipf's law and the $1/f$ spectrum constitutes the core contribution of this proposal.
-WavePhaseNet enables semantic flow to be rigorously described within linear algebra, thereby opening a path toward next-generation reasoning-oriented language models.
+In particular, the demonstration that the reduction from 24{,}576 to 3{,}000 dimensions is justified by cumulative energy analysis based on Zipf's law and the $1/f$ spectrum is the core of this proposal.
+WavePhaseNet makes it possible to describe semantic flow rigorously as linear algebra, thereby opening a path to the next generation of reasoning-oriented language models.

-This paper formulates a mathematical framework for semantic ``harmonic gluing'' of local reasoning by combining a DFT+Zipf-based ``global-first'' strategy with cohomology on coverings and a graph-based Hodge decomposition.
-We explicitly presented the objective function, linearized local update equations, harmonic representatives via Laplacian projection, and integration strategies into Transformers.
-The implementation is scalable through FFT, sparse linear algebra, and iterative solvers, and theoretical claims can be empirically validated by quantifying the contributions of $\lambda, \mu, \eta$ via ablation studies.
-Practical examples indicate suitability for generation and evaluation in video, audio, and knowledge reasoning tasks.